EMOD-Hub/emodpy-malaria/docs/emod/software-report-malaria-summary.rst

     **Parasitemia_Bins**, float, -3.40E+38, 3.40E+38, "[50,500,5000,50000,FLT_MAX]", "Parasitemia Bins to aggregate within and report.
 A value greater than or equal to zero in the first bin indicates that the uninfected people should be added to this bin.
 The values must be in ascending order."
     **Infectiousness_Bins**, float, -3.40E+38, 3.40E+38, "[20,40,60,80,100]", Infectiousness bins to aggregate within and report.
     **Individual_Property_Filter**, string, NA, NA, (empty string), "The individual 'property:value' to filter on.
 The default of an empty string means the report is not filtered.
 For example: 'Risk:High'."
+    **Use_True_Density_Vs_Threshold**, boolean, 0, 1, 0, "If set to true, the true parasite/gametocyte density will be used instead of the microscopy measurement for the following channels: 'PfPR_2to10', 'PfPR by Age Bin', 'Pf Gametocyte Prevalence by Age Bin', and 'Mean Log Parasite Density by Age Bin'.
+The true density will be compared to thresholds: config.Report_Detection_Threshold_True_Parasite_Density and MalariaSummaryReport.Detection_Threshold_True_Gametocyte_Density.
+If false, then BLOOD_SMEAR_PARASITES/BLOOD_SMEAR_GAMETOCYTES measurements are used (have uncertainty in the measurement).
+The parasite measurement is compared against a threshold of zero and the gametocyte measurement a threshold of 0.02."
+    **Detection_Threshold_True_Gametocyte_Density**, float, 0, 3.40E+38, 0, "Used when 'Use_True_Density_Vs_Threshold' is true.
+The true gametocyte density is compared against this threshold.
+It impacts the 'Pf Gametocyte Prevalence by Age Bin' channel."

 .. code-block:: json